varya/varya.github.com/content/life/little-suomi-29-2017/index_en.md

 ---
 title: Summer in Helsinki - citybikes, blueberries and everyday life

 date: 2017-07-18
 v2: true

 layout: post
+---

----The telegram channel [@suomi_en](https://t.me/suomi_en) gets updates every day.
+The telegram channel [@suomi_en](https://t.me/suomi_en) gets updates every day.
 Here there is the last portion.
 You will be able to read new posts from the blog, but if you want to get it sooner, [subscribe](https://t.me/suomi_en).

 This time: shops, city bikes and summer pleasures :-)